taw10/crystfel/doc/man/adjust_detector.1.md

 : axis.
 The center of rotation will be the centroid of the corners of the : panel, or the centroid of all the panel centers in the specified group.

+**--panel-totals**
+: Display the total translation and rotation changes for each panel.
+This does : not affect the refinement or the output geometry file in any way, only the : console output.

 AUTHOR
 ======